Terrariums sit at a rare intersection of science and horticulture.

 Just on a much smaller scale… and somewhat simplified.

 These natural mechanisms work in harmony to keep our plants nourished and healthy.
-So, if we know how these play out on a wider scientific level, then it helps us understand how a terrarium can sustain life (and how to apply them to a project).
+So, if we know how these play out on a wider scientific level, then it helps us understand how a closed terrarium system can sustain life (and how to apply them to a project).

 Understanding the Water Cycle in a Terrarium